Le Moyne, Quebec: Saint-Maxime and Saint-Josaphat

 Le Moyne is divided into two sections separated by Route 112.
 They are Saint-Maxime and Saint-Josaphat, the two Catholic parishes that are the ancestors of Le Moyne.

 Route 112 is called Saint-Louis Street in Saint-Maxime.
 Saint-Maxime has the shape of rectangle and is located from Saint-Louis Street to the limits of Greenfield Park.
 Saint-Maxime Church, built in 1918, is on Charron Street.

 In Saint-Josaphat, Route 112 is called Sir Wilfrid-Laurier Boulevard.
 Saint-Josaphat has the shape somewhat of a boomerang or a hockey stick, and is located from Sir Wilfrid Laurier Boulevard to the limits of the former city of Longueuil.
 Saint-Josaphat Church is located on De L'Église Street.

-Town of Le Moyne

-The town of Le Moyne was created in 1949 from the merger of two parishes, Saint-Josaphat and Saint-Maxime, both of which were previously located in Ville Jacques-Cartier.
-According to local historian Michel Pratt, the name "Le Moyne" was chosen by Redmond Roche of the Union Nationale, in honour to Charles Le Moyne.

-Le Moyne elected in 1981 Louise Gravel as its first female mayor.